 Khana – E – Khanan decided that developing the qanat system (a labyrinth of underground water tunnels) was the best solution to the problem he faced.
 For this, he invited Tubkutul Arj, a Persian geologist in 1615 CE.
 Arj tapped water flowing in streams from Satpura Hills to Tapi, through a network of 103 circular inter-connected wells, known as bhandaras with an underground brick and stone tunnel that was 3.9 kms long.
 He galvanized the unique geological opportunity presented by the fault that sloped towards east to River Tapi and developed the Qanat System.

-Kundi Bhandara is just one part of a broader network of water management, others being the Sook Bhandara, Trikuti Bhandara, Mool Bhandara and Chinaharana Bhandara.
-The water channelised through these networks of bhandaras is collected in sump wells, known as Karanj.
+Kundi Bhandara is just one part of a broader network of water management, others being the Sook Bhandara, Trikuti Bhandara, Mool Bhandara, and Chinaharana Bhandara.
+The water channelized through these networks of bhandaras is collected in sump wells, known as Karanj.
 From Karanj, the water was distributed through earthen pipes to sarais, hamams, gardens, mosques and residential areas of the city.

 Jahangir Hamam, a public bath system located in the heart of the walled city of Burhanpur, built during the time of Jahangir received water from Kundi Bhandara.
 The hamam has three rooms and an octagonal platform in the center of the biggest room.
 Special provision in the form of open roof tops was made for ventilation and light.

-The roof top presents a panoramic view of the water works and the charming countryside around.
+The rooftop presents a panoramic view of the waterworks and the charming countryside around.
 Though now in ruins, one can imagine Shah Jahan and Gul Ara gazing at the waterfall and losing themselves in its melody.
-Untimely death of Gul Ara marked the ending of their love story.
+The untimely death of Gul Ara marked the ending of their love story.
 But the palace and the rhythmic sound of water still echo tales of their romance.
 The palace is about 21 km from Burhanpur.